aydanurakca/end-to-end-heart-disease-classification/README.md

 # end-to-end-heart-disease-classification

+This notebook will introduce some foundation machine learning and data science concepts by exploring the problem of heart disease classification.

 * **Exploratory data analysis (EDA)** - the process of going through a dataset and finding out more about it.
 * **Model training** - create model(s) to learn to predict a target variable based on other variables.
 * **Model evaluation** - evaluating a models predictions using problem-specific evaluation metrics.